JosephLai241/shift/README.md

 # How `shift` Works

 This tool is capable of storing shift data into CSV spreadsheets or a local SQLite instance. **The default is CSV spreadsheets**.
-See the [How to Set the Storage Option](#how-to-set-the-storage-option) section for information on how to configure this.
+See the [How to Set the Storage Method](#how-to-set-the-storage-method) section for information on how to configure this.

 ## What Kind of Data Is Stored?